tytydraco/yessleep/out/Dont_Look.md

 My grandparents have both passed away over the last year.
 My grandmother from early onset Alzheimer's.
 My grandfather from various health complications due to the alcoholism he picked up after losing practically his entire family over night.

-The house has now passed to me, but I've stayed away this whole time, though now I'm planning on going back one final time, and spending the night there in an attempt to get answers, and see if I can't solve what happened to my family in the next coming days or weeks.
+The house has now passed to me, but I've stayed away this whole time, though now I'm planning on going back one final time, and spending the night there in an attempt to get answers, and see if I can't solve what happened to my family in these upcoming days.
 I believe if the shadow boy is still there, he may be able to give me some answers as to what really happened.

 I plan to make plenty of survival precautions, like my brother and dad would have, and I don't plan to look.